txt/sin21/docs/background.md

 - A1: a funky tabu search.
 Agrawal, A., Fu, W., Chen, D., Shen, X., & Menzies, T. (2019).
 How to" DODGE" Complex Software Analytics.
 IEEE TSE
 - A2: something much simpler

-## Case Study: Fast and Frudal trees
+## Case Study: Fast and Frugal trees

 An accidental   hyperparameter optimizer (with succinct rules)